Getting started, troubleshooting, and contact

 SonarRoom scores every measured point based on frequency response flatness, stereo imaging accuracy, acceptable RT60, and bass energy balance.
 The positions with the best combined scores are highlighted as sweet spots, ranked from best to least optimal.

 Yes.
-You can export a PDF report with room geometry, measurement data, and recommendations.
+You can export measurement data as CSV, full analysis as JSON, impulse responses as WAV, multichannel test signals as WAV (WAVEFORMATEXTENSIBLE), or generate PDF reports.
 Parametric EQ correction profiles can be exported as manual PEQ settings, convolution filter WAV files, or in formats compatible with miniDSP, Dirac, and Room EQ Wizard.
+Frequency response charts and spectral decay plots can be shared as images via the iOS share sheet.

 Ensure good lighting in the room.
 Walk slowly along the walls, keeping the camera pointed at surfaces.
 On non-LiDAR devices, wall positions may be off by 5–10cm — this is normal and acceptable for acoustic analysis.
 You can manually adjust the generated floor plan after scanning.